acss-io/atomizer/docs/guides/custom-classes.md

 <div class="Trfo(start, bottom)"></div>
 ```

-Will translate to `transform-origin: left bottom`.
+This will translate to `transform-origin: left bottom`.

 #### Arguments with `allowParamToValue`

-`allowParamToValue` can be enabled to also pass in a unit of measure to the class.
+`allowParamToValue` can be enabled also to pass in a unit of measure to the class.
 This is useful for classes like `H` (height) that support named arguments and a unit of measurement:

 ```js
 {